marc2332/bliss/doc/docs/config_wago.md

 ```
 Normally host:port can also be omitted if we define the global variable `TANGO_HOST`.

-Note: If the connection is through Tango and the property `config` is set we can omit the mapping.

 ### Mapping PLC input/output plugged modules ###